Yu-Tsern/DigitalCertificateLab/lab4/README.md

 - Introduction to blockchain based PKI
 - Introduction to Hyperledger Fabric
 - Environment Setup
-- Build your first network
-- Write your first application
-- Smart Contract exploration
+- Fabcar example
+- Using Blockchain to Manage CA Certificates

 ## Introduction to smart contracts: